dell/csi-unity/dell-csi-helm-installer/csi-offline-bundle.md

-# Offline Installation of Dell EMC CSI Storage Providers
+# Offline Installation of Dell CSI Storage Providers

 ## Description

-The `csi-offline-bundle.sh` script can be used to create a package usable for offline installation of the Dell EMC CSI Storage Providers, via either Helm or the Dell CSI Operator.
+The `csi-offline-bundle.sh` script can be used to create a package usable for offline installation of the Dell CSI Storage Providers, via either Helm or the Dell CSI Operator.

 This includes the following drivers: